Sildenafil

-Sildenafil, sold under the brand name Viagra, among others, is a medication used to treat erectile dysfunction and pulmonary arterial hypertension.
-It is unclear if it is effective for treating sexual dysfunction in women.
-It is taken by mouth or by injection into a vein.
-Onset is typically within twenty minutes and lasts for about two hours.
+Sildenafil, sold under the brand name Viagra among others, is a medication used to treat erectile dysfunction and pulmonary arterial hypertension.
+It is also sometimes used off-label for the treatment of certain symptoms in secondary Raynaud's phenomenon.
+It is unclear if it is effective for treating sexual dysfunction in females.
+It can be taken orally (swallowed by mouth), intravenously (injection into a vein), or through the sublingual route (dissolved under the tongue).
+Onset when taken orally is typically within twenty minutes and lasts for about two hours.

 Common side effects include headaches, heartburn, and flushed skin.
 Caution is advised in those with cardiovascular disease.
-Rare but serious side effects include a prolonged erection (priapism) that can lead to damage to the penis, vision problems, and hearing loss.
-Sildenafil should not be taken by people on nitrates such as nitroglycerin (glycerin trinitrate), as this may result in a serious drop in blood pressure.
-Sildenafil should not be taken within four hours of taking an alpha blocker.
+Rare but serious side effects include vision problems, hearing loss, and prolonged erection (priapism) that can lead to damage to the penis.
+Sildenafil should not be taken by people on nitric oxide donors such as nitroglycerin, as this may result in a serious drop in blood pressure.

 Sildenafil acts by blocking phosphodiesterase 5 (PDE5), an enzyme that promotes breakdown of cGMP, which regulates blood flow in the penis.
-It requires sexual arousal to work.
+It requires sexual arousal to work, and does not by itself cause or increase sexual arousal.
 It also results in dilation of the blood vessels in the lungs.